Are you concerned about PFAS in your drinking water?

 Method Detection Limit (MDL): This is the minimum concentration of PFAS that can be reported with 99% confidence and still be distinguished from random results.

-My Rating of the SimpleLab PFAS Water Test
+My Rating of the SimpleLab PFAS Water Tests

-1 – High-quality and easy to understand report
+1 – High-quality and easy to understand results report

 The SimpleLab PFAS Water test is a comprehensive DIY test kit.
 It includes everything you need to collect a representative water sample from your tap.